 This cheerful yellow woodland and hedgebank flower is the prima rosa because it was deemed the first flower of the year (though the snowdrop would probably have a say in the matter).
 It was once picked in huge numbers and sent on trains from the countryside to London, where it would be sold in small bunches at Easter.

 This picking was seen by some as the reason for the flower’s decline across the country.
-However, recent studies show that agricultural herbicides and the incessant tidying of roadside verges and hedgerows is the more likely cause.
+However, recent studies show that agricultural herbicides and removal of roadside verges and hedgerows is the more likely cause.